Lawyers in Imo boycott court sittings, protest alleged assassination of magistrate - Vanguard News Nigeria

-Lawyers in Imo, on Friday, boycotted court sittings while protesting the alleged assassination of Senior Magistrate, Remmy Ogu.
+Owerri – Lawyers in Imo on Friday, boycotted court sittings while protesting the alleged assassination of Senior Magistrate, Remmy Ogu.

 The chairman of the Orlu branch of the Nigerian Bar Association, Mr Chuzzy Attama, read the position of the lawyers while addressing newsmen in Owerri shortly before the protest began.